 There's an obvious tension present in this: since lawsuits are ultimately about discovering the truth, and we're suppressing it when it comes to legal communications.
 But courts decided long ago that the tie goes to the client's need to have the most clear and complete advice from his lawyer.

 Just like any other right you have, it isn't automatically enforced.
 In the discovery process, the opposing side will invariably asks for emails, text messages, and communications about your injury.
 Naturally, you will have some materials in your possession like this that are communications with your attorney.
-A thorough attorney will be willing to go to the courthouse and argue to a judge that the other side is not entitled to any attorney-client information.
+Any attorney should be willing to go to the courthouse and argue to a judge that the other side is not entitled to any attorney-client information.
 You might be surprised how many attorneys don't even bother to do this.

 Your conversation would go like this: